 Communication

 Team communication should continue to take place on the facebook group chat, so all members are aware of the current status of the project.

+Team members are expected to support free, open, and appropriate expression of ideas from each other, utilizing active listening and non-judgemental feedback.
+Respectful communication (verbal and non-verbal) in response to cultural and personal difference will contributes to successful team cohesion.

 Preferred method (announcements, updates, reminders, problems)